AndrianaKyr86/WizardWorld/README.md

 MVP for CodeOp bootcamp based in Barcelona

-run npm install in git
+In git run "npm install " ,

-run start
+in same terminal run "npm start" for the server to start.

-In new terminal cd in wizard
-run npm run dev
+In new terminal cd in wizard file and run " npm run dev "